Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 - You don’t have an issue meeting the $10,000 minimum spending

-- You earn three times the number of points on airfare and twice the number of points on advertising, gas and shipping, so if you make a lot of purchases in these categories you will end up with extra Membership Reward Points
+- You earn three times the number of points on 1 of 5 categories you choose: Airfare purchased directly from airlines, US advertising in select media, US gas stations, US shipping, and US hardware, software, and cloud computing purchases.
+And 2X points on the 4 categories you don’t choose.
+So if you make a lot of purchases in these categories you will end up with extra Membership Reward Points

 - You want to transfer the Membership Reward points to partner airlines such as ANA, Aeroplan, Continental, Delta, or British Airways